wuliyq/pOpOp/README.md

 * **Step 1:** Select **Useless Mode** from the popup.
 * **Step 2:** Watch as your tabs begin to pop up randomly across the screen.
 * **Step 3 (The Prank):** If you continue to open new tabs, "Dancing Man" window popups will appear in an infinite loop.
+* **Step 4(Magician Moment):** Point up and move you finger slowly, and all the popup gif windows will move with your finger.
+And you can feel like you are a magician 🧙.
 * **Step 4 (The Rescue and back to normal):** Don't worry—simply pull your **Open Paw to Fist** at the camera to clear the chaos and return all tabs to their usual state.

 #### ⌨️ Manual Navigation & Modes